Post originally published in 2014

-One of our more popular posts is about SCOTSMAN and BANT sales qualification tools.
-We have written a few articles and shared an eBook about collaborative qualification and how to select and apply the right sales qualification tools – including SCOTSMAN and BANT.
-These tools are quite familiar to teams that are focused on considered sales.
+We have written a few articles about collaborative qualification and how to select and apply the right sales qualification tools – including SCOTSMAN and BANT.
+These tools are quite familiar to B2B sales and teams that focused on a considered sale.
 Yet, we see some challenges:

 - As clients are self-selling on websites, they will pre-qualify (assuming they find buying content on the website).
 This changes the role of sales-led qualification.

 - BANT is a proven model, but the focus is on qualification from the seller perspective, it works better to qualify OUT the opportunity rather than qualify IN the opportunity.
 It does not help build a collaborative relationship with the client.
 It is confrontational.